IHEfty/1000-Codes-in-Tender/examples/README.md

+Here's a modified version of the README file that includes information about the `count.td` script you provided.
+This will help users understand its purpose and how to use it within the **1000+ Codes in Tender** project.

+---

 # 1000+ Codes in Tender

 Welcome to **1000+ Codes in Tender**!
 This project is a comprehensive collection of code snippets and examples designed to help developers learn and utilize the Tender effectively.
 Whether you are a beginner or an experienced developer, you will find a variety of practical examples and tutorials that cover a wide range of functionalities in [**Tender**](https://github.com/2dprototype/tender).